Volunteer with Project Wildlife

 WANT TO GET INVOLVED?

+Please review the information below if interested in joining our team!
 New volunteers are typically recruited seasonally, on an as needed basis.
-Interested community members first attend a volunteer info session to learn more about our organization, the volunteer program and ways to get involved.
-Please review the information below if interested in joining the team!
-During recruitment periods, application links are available at the bottom of this page!
+Interested community members first complete our volunteer application and then attend a volunteer info session to learn more about our organization, the volunteer team and ways to get involved.
+During open recruitment periods, application links are available at the bottom of this page!

 REQUIREMENTS TO VOLUNTEER WITH THE PROJECT WILDLIFE PROGRAM:

-- Completion of recruitment process and training series with submission of all paperwork prior to volunteer service.
+- Must complete entire recruitment process and training series prior to independent volunteer service.

-- Bahde Wildlife Center volunteers must be able to stand for extended periods of time (up to three hours) and complete a variety of physically demanding tasks in a fast-paced environment.
+- Must be able to stand for extended periods of time (up to three hours) and complete a variety of physically demanding tasks in a fast-paced environment.

-- A minimum commitment of one full wildllife season.
+- Must make a minimum commitment of one full wildllife season.
 Due to the amount of time and resources that we invest in our volunteers, we are unable to offer one-time or short-term community service projects with the Project Wildlife program.

 BAHDE WILDLIFE CENTER VOLUNTEER OPPORTUNITIES: